 You will read the laid-out work carefully before the work is made public.
 You are responsible for ensuring the accuracy of all information when you create and check the work.

-If Fire and Lion does not receive any feedback on a project deliverable within two weeks of delivery, the project deliverable is considered accepted and complete.
+If Fire and Lion does not receive any feedback on a project deliverable within two weeks of delivery, or another time period agreed in writing, then the project deliverable is considered accepted and complete.
 Fire and Lion may then charge a fee for any changes you make subsequently.